sirmspencer/doit/README.md

 a purposely simple aliasing tool

-## Motivation

-Im a lazy typer.  deps.edn set up can lead to long commands that also need particular appending per environment.
-Instead of infinite permutations of commands in something like makefile, let the user append in a simple way.

 ## do what?

 Well everything and nothing.
 Its just an aliasing tool, but can call any other build tool, etc.